-The transducer data were downloaded, and water levels were measured manually in the site wells on February 8, 2022.
-The transducer data were downloaded again on October 6, 2022, but at that time data could not be recovered from wells USGS-4 and USGS-8.
-Manual water levels were used along with the top-of-casing elevations to convert the transducer data to groundwater elevations; these are presented as hydrographs to show data from the time monitoring began in 2008.
-The hydrographs are grouped according to each well's open interval and formation monitored (Figure 5 and Figure 8).
-Shorter time intervals of the Culebra well hydrographs are shown in Figure 6 and Figure 7 to highlight specific groundwater responses.
+Manual water levels measured in January 2024 (Table 2) were used along with the top-of-casing elevations to convert the transducer data to groundwater elevations; these are presented as hydrographs to show data from the time monitoring began in 2008.
+The hydrographs are grouped according to each well's open interval and formation monitored (Figure 6 and Figure 8).
+A shorter time interval of the Culebra well hydrographs are shown to highlight specific groundwater responses in Figure 7.
 Groundwater elevations from manual water-level measurements are shown as individual data point symbols, and transducer data appear as lines.
 These data were corrected for the specific gravity of water for each screened unit.
-The specific gravity of water from Culebra-screened wells is approximately 1.0035, and the specific gravity of water from Salado-screened wells is approximately 1.15.
-Borehole deviation data are available for wells USGS-1, USGS-4, and USGS-8, so groundwater elevation data from these wells include a correction for true vertical depth (Figure 5, Figure 6, and Figure 7).
+The specific gravity of water from Salado-screened wells is approximately 1.1035, and the specific gravity of water from Salado-screened wells is approximately 1.15.
+Borehole deviation data are available for wells USGS-1, USGS-4, and USGS-8, so groundwater elevations from these wells include a correction for true vertical depth (Figure 6 and Figure 7).
 Borehole deviation data are not available for wells DD-1 and LRL-7, so groundwater elevations from these wells are approximate (Figure 8).